How Long After Tramadol Can I Breastfeed (And Why)?

 Small amounts of tramadol are excreted into breast milk and the adverse effects of Tramadol on infants and newborns are not fully known.
 Tramadol is used by both adults and children for more than 2 years to relieve moderate to severe pain.
 It is also prescribed to the mothers after a cesarean section to manage pain.

 Tramadol comes in a group of medications called opioids.
 Tramadol is metabolized in the body to another substance, called O-desmethyl tramadol.
 However, its metabolites are found in very small amounts in breast milk whenever taken by the mother.
-Tramadol and its metabolite are usually low in breast milk so causing any problem to the baby is not that much possible.
+Tramadol and its metabolite are low in breast milk so causing any problem to the baby is not that much possible.
 However, some minor risks may arise with the baby’s breathing.
 And sometimes babies show some allergic reactions to tramadol.

 Talk with your healthcare providers before taking any extra dose of Tramadol during breastfeeding.
 Making any changes in taking medications while you are in a breastfeeding condition may risk your baby.
 If you are a person who takes tramadol regularly, stopping tramadol suddenly is not recommended.